Marqise Lee: 2015

-Lee competed against Allen Robinson and Allen Hurns for the vacant starting wide receiver position left by the departure of Cecil Shorts.
+Lee competed against Robinson and Allen Hurns for the vacant starting wide receiver position left by the departure of Shorts.
 He missed the majority of training camp after suffering a knee injury and then suffered a hamstring injury that allowed teammates to surpass him on the depth chart.
-Offensive coordinator Greg Olson named Lee the fourth wide receiver on the depth chart to begin the regular season, behind Allen Robinson, Allen Hurns, and Bryan Walters.
+Offensive coordinator Greg Olson named Lee the fourth wide receiver on the depth chart to begin the regular season, behind Robinson, Allen Hurns, and Bryan Walters.

-He was inactive for the Jacksonville Jaguars' season-opener against the Carolina Panthers due to his hamstring injury.
+He was inactive for the Jaguars' season-opener against the Carolina Panthers due to his hamstring injury.
 He went on to miss another five games (Weeks 4–9) after aggravating his hamstring injury.
 He finished with his second season with 15 receptions for 191 receiving yards and one touchdown in ten games and one start.

 2016

 Lee entered training camp competing against Rashad Greene to be the Jaguars' third wide receiver on their depth chart.
-Head coach Gus Bradley named him the third wide receiver to begin the regular season behind Allen Robinson and Hurns.
+Head coach Gus Bradley named him the third wide receiver to begin the regular season behind Robinson and Hurns.

 In Week 7, Lee made a season-high seven receptions for 107-yards during a 33–16 loss against the Oakland Raiders.
 Lee became one of the starting wide receivers for the remainder of the season after Allen Hurns suffered a hamstring injury that sidelined him for the last five games.
 On December 11, 2016, he caught five passes for a career-high 113 receiving yards in a 25–16 loss to the Minnesota Vikings.
 The following week, Lee returned a kickoff for a 100-yard touchdown as the Jaguars lost 21–20 at the Houston Texans.
 This marked his first career kick return for a touchdown.
-On December 24, 2016, he threw for his first career touchdown pass on a trick play call after receiving the football on a sweep and threw a 20-yard touchdown pass to a wide-open Blake Bortles, his quarterback.
+On December 24, 2016, he threw for his first career touchdown pass on a trick play call after receiving the football on a sweep and threw a 20-yard touchdown pass to a wide-open Bortles, his quarterback.
 He also caught three passes for 37-yards and scored a 21-yard touchdown during the Jaguars' 38–17 win against the Tennessee Titans.
 He finished his last season under head coach Gus Bradley with 63 receptions for 851 receiving yards and three touchdowns in 16 games and six starts.
 He also returned 18 kickoffs for 545-yards and a touchdown.